Jake’s Story: How I got a top ranking 99.95 ATAR by effectively tackling each subject

 Wow.
 See what I did there?

-What I mean by that is, a lot of what we do in HSC physics can simply be seen as a collection of formulae and qualitative rules.
+A lot of what we do in HSC physics can simply be seen as a collection of formulae and qualitative rules.
 That’s no fun.
-The content in the course has vast, vast implications and applications – explore this!
+The content in the course has vast implications and applications – explore this!
 It brings a real sense of gravity (I’ve done it again) and context to your learning.

-The Matrix Theory books are a great place to start with this kind of thing – amidst the theory notes are numerous references to how the content’s being applied in the real world.
+The Matrix Theory books are a great place to start with this kind of thing.
+Among the theory notes are numerous references to how the content’s being applied in the real world.

 My advice to future year 12 students

-Do your best to find fun in your last year of school – all the best!
+Do your best to find fun in your last year of school whilst studying for your HSC – all the best!

 Written by Guest Author